intersystems/git-source-control/docs/hcc.md

 ![Default merge branch](images/hcc/configuremergebranch.png)

 - Run "Import All (Force)" from the source control menu.
-This will initially populate the namespace with items from the Git repository.
+This will populate the namespace with items from the Git repository.

 ![Import All (Force)](images/hcc/importallforce.png)